Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Genetics & Anxiety

-It is believed genetics can play a role in our anxiety – especially if anxiety manifests in childhood, teenage or early adult years.
+It is believed genetics can play a role in anxiety, especially if it manifests in childhood, teenage, or early adult years.

-There is a common argument whether or not it is actually genetics or environment that leads to anxiety when it's related to families.
+There is a common argument about whether or not it is family genetics or family environment that leads to anxiety.

-Genetics inherited from the parents that predispose us to anxiety; or inheriting anxious behaviors and beliefs from our parents (or caregivers) from living in the same environment.
+Genetics inherited from the parents that predispose a person to anxiety or developing anxious behaviors and beliefs from the parents (or caregivers) from living in the same environment.

 I believe this argument goes both ways.

-Psychological factors in addition to biological factors can influence our predisposition to anxiety as we are greatly influenced by those around us – especially our parents or caregivers.
+Psychological and biological factors can influence your predisposition to anxiety as you are greatly influenced by those around you – especially your parents or caregivers.

-If we grow up in a home with a severely anxious parent or parents – we may grow up around and witness avoidance behaviors, fear-based decisions and reactions and a tendency for the parent to talk about worries, fears and anxieties.
+If you grew up in a home with a severely anxious parent – you might have witnessed avoidance behaviors, fear-based decisions and reactions, and a tendency for the parent to talk about worries, fears, and anxieties.

-As children, we tend to model our parents and take in their emotions and behaviors unconsciously.
+As children, we model our parents and take in their emotions and behaviors unconsciously.

-This constant early exposure to anxiety can lead us to become more anxious and fearful than we would be if we grew up in a home without the excess anxieties.
+This early exposure to anxiety can make a person more anxious and fearful than if they grew up in a home without excess anxiety, worry and fear.

 For me, there is a clear line of anxiety in my family tree – not just my immediate family but throughout my extended family as well.

-Along with anxiety; excessive stress, heart disease, heart attack, stroke, depression, and prescription antidepressant and anti-anxiety use run in my family as well.
+Along with anxiety, excessive stress, heart disease, heart attack, stroke, depression, and prescription antidepressant and anti-anxiety use run in my family.

-My household was filled with constant anxiety, fears, avoidance behaviors and worry and I developed severe anxiety at an early age.
+My household was filled with constant anxiety, fears, avoidance behaviors, and worry.

-Honestly, it doesn’t really matter at this point as I have made the necessary changes and developed the necessary skills that have made anxiety a non-issue for me.
+It doesn't matter now, as I have made the necessary changes and developed the skills that have made anxiety a non-issue.

 I believe anyone can do this regardless of genetics or upbringing.